£30 million investment to reduce congestion at London Victoria station

 Network Rail is to invest £30m in station to reduce congestion on platforms and at ticket gates.

 The work will create more space on the concourse and increase the number of ticket gates from 86 to 111, including eight new wide (accessible) gates.
-The result will speed up people’s journeys through London Victoria and improve accessibility for people with reduced mobility, luggage, or pushchairs.
+The result will speed up people’s journeys through London Victoria and improve for people with reduced mobility, luggage, or pushchairs.

 AFTER a spacious access route will be created between platform 14 and the existing escalators to the Victoria Place shopping centre (1)